Atlas Search: Facets and Stemming

 Example website screen with filtering search options

-The Atlas Search team has developed WPGraphQL Filter Query, an open-source plugin that pairs with the Atlas Search plugin to provide faceted search through the WPGraphQL API for headless WordPress.
+The WP Engine Smart Search team has developed WPGraphQL Filter Query, an open-source plugin that pairs with the WP Engine Smart Search plugin to provide faceted search through the WPGraphQL API for headless WordPress.

 The plugin currently supports four root filter query arguments: